How to keep expenses as a sole trader: a simple system that works

 The most common expense mistakes

-The most common expense mistakes sole traders make: claiming personal costs as business expenses (HMRC investigates this and it can lead to penalties); missing genuine claimable costs because there was no receipt; not claiming vehicle mileage because it seems complicated (it is not — the free mileage calculator does the work for you); and leaving expenses until Self Assessment time instead of tracking monthly.
-Fix these four habits and your tax bill will fall and your records will be cleaner.
+The most common expense mistakes sole traders make include claiming personal costs as business expenses.
+HMRC investigates this and it can lead to penalties.
+It is essential to maintain a clear distinction between personal and business expenses.
+Another mistake is missing genuine claimable costs because there was no receipt.
+Make it a habit to request a receipt for every business transaction.
+Not claiming vehicle mileage because it seems complicated is also a frequent error.
+However, it is not complicated — the free mileage calculator does the work for you.
+Lastly, leaving expenses until Self Assessment time instead of tracking them monthly can lead to missed deductions and a stressful experience.
+Fix these habits and your tax bill will fall while your records will be cleaner.

 Ready to get started?